 Tena kho pana samayena sambahulā bhikkhū bhagavantaṁ dassanāya gacchanti.
 Addasā kho āyasmā vacchagotto te bhikkhū dūratova āgacchante.
 Disvāna yena te bhikkhū tenupasaṅkami; upasaṅkamitvā te bhikkhū etadavoca: “handa kahaṁ pana tumhe āyasmanto gacchathā”ti?

-At that time, several bhikkhus were going to see the Blessed One.
-Venerable Vacchagotta saw them coming from afar.
-Seeing them, he went to meet them and said, “Where are you venerable ones going?”
+Now at that time, a number of bhikkhus were going to see the Blessed One.
+The venerable Vacchagotta saw them coming from afar.
+Seeing them, he went to meet them and said, “Where are the venerable ones going?”

 “Bhagavantaṁ kho mayaṁ, āvuso, dassanāya gacchāmā”ti.